-A use or structure that is subordinate to the principal use on the same lot and serving a purpose typically incidental and well established to the principal use.
-In order for a use or structure to be deemed an accessory use/customary incidental accessory use or accessory structure, it must be:
+A building detached from and use or structure that is subordinate to the main buildingprincipal use on the same lot and used for purposes customarilyserving a purpose typically incidental and well established to those the principal use.
+In order for a use or structure to be deemed an accessory use/customary incidental accessory use or accessory structure, it must be: (1) subordinate to the principal use on the same lot;

-- (1) subordinate to the principal use on the same lot; - (2) serving a purpose that is typically incidental and well established to the principal use; and - (3) unity of ownership between the principal and accessory uses.
-In no case shall such accessory
+(2) serving a purpose that is typically incidental and well established to the principal use; and (3) unity of the main building.ownership between the principal and accessory uses.
+In no case shall such accessory use dominate in land area, water area, extent, surface area, gross floor area or purpose to the principal use but be minor in its association with the principal/primary use.